rawan-a-d/Semester4-Smart-Mobile/README.md

     - Peer feedback and Self assessment in "Professional Skills".

-1. Android / Med Tracker project, which contains the following:
+2. Android / Med Tracker project, which contains the following:
     - Empathize, Define and Ideate in "Problem definition / Concepting".
     - Prototype on adobe xd in "Mobile User Experience / Interaction Design".
     - Process Document in "Process Document".
+    - What I worked on, what I learned and the challengs I faced in "Software".
+    - The hardware I used and worked with in "Hardware".
+    - Peer feedback and Self assessment in "Professional Skills".
+    - Short Video of Our Application.

+3. iOS / Co Task project, which contains the following:
+    - Empathize, Define and Ideate in "Problem definition / Concepting".
+    - Prototype on adobe xd in "Mobile User Experience / Interaction Design".
+    - Process Document in "Process Document".
+    - Interaction Design Document in "Interaction Design Document".
+    - Prototype Testing Document in "Prototype Testing Document".
     - What I worked on, what I learned and the challengs I faced in "Software".
     - The hardware I used and worked with in "Hardware".
     - Peer feedback and Self assessment in "Professional Skills".